A dedication to basketball history, catalogued and ranked for posterity, then presented in convenient list form

 21) Mike Bibby, 1998 (#1 pick: Michael Olowokandi).
 Draft class rank: #6

 Buoyed by his remarkable run to the 1997 NCAA Tournament title with Arizona, Bibby leaped in the draft rankings in 1998 amidst a talented but murky class.
 Front offices at the time were still catching up with the recent influx of prep, underclassmen, and international talent, which led to Dirk Nowitzki falling to the Mavericks at #9 and Rashard Lewis to the Sonics at #32.
-It also set the stage for the Clippers to make one of the most disastrous selections in NBA Draft history, using their top pick on Olowakandi, a Nigerian-born, British-raised college senior who had been playing basketball competitively for just four years and wound up averaging just 8.3 points and 6.8 rebounds per game in his NBA career.
-Bibby then went second to the Grizzlies and though he didn’t have quite the output of Nowitzki or #10 pick Paul Pierce, he had a solid 14-year career and was arguably the best pick the Grizzlies made during their time in Vancouver.
+It also set the stage for the Clippers to make one of the most disastrous selections in NBA Draft history, using their top pick on Olowakandi, who wound up an all-time flop.
+Bibby went second to the Grizzlies and though he didn’t have quite the output of Nowitzki or #10 pick Paul Pierce, he had a solid 14-year career and was arguably the best draft selection the Grizzlies made during their Vancouver era.

 20) Rik Smits, 1988 (#1 pick: Danny Manning).
 Draft class rank: #4

 Manning was a sure thing at the top for the Clippers in 1988 but the Pacers had no obvious option at #2.
-They held the pick thanks to some major lottery luck, moving up from eighth, and surprised many by taking Smits, a 7’4″ Dutchman who had played college ball at tiny Marist College.
-There was certainly some logic to the pick positionally, as the Pacers were looking to replace oft-injured big man Steve Stipanovich at center but concerns that another gigantic stiff wasn’t the answer.
+They held the pick due to a lucky lottery draw and surprised many by using it on Smits, a 7’4″ Dutchman who had played college ball at tiny Marist College.
+There was certainly some logic to the pick positionally, as the Pacers were looking to replace oft-injured big man Steve Stipanovich at center, but also concerns that another giant stiff wasn’t the answer.
 Smits did struggle to adapt early in his career but eventually rounded into a franchise legend over 12 seasons.
-Though there were a few solid players taken right behind Smits, in Charles Smith at #3, Mitch Richmond at #5, and Hersey Hawkins at #6, it’s hard to imagine the Pacers regretted this one.
+Though there were a few solid players taken right behind Smits, including Mitch Richmond at #5 and Hersey Hawkins at #6, it’s hard to imagine the Pacers regretted this one.

 19) Otis Birdsong, 1977 (#1 pick: Kent Benson).
 Draft class rank: #7

-In a rare shrewd move, the Kansas City Kings traded former scoring champion Tiny Archibald in 1976, selling high to the Nets for a first round pick right after the latter joined the league via ABA merger.
+In a rare shrewd move, the Kansas City Kings traded former scoring champion Tiny Archibald in 1976, selling high to the Nets for a first round pick right.
 While Archibald was never the same for the remainder of his career, that pick became #2 overall when the Nets struggled in ’76-’77 and the Kings used it on Birdsong, an All-American and prolific scorer at Houston.
-He was quickly a three-time All-Star and led the team to a surprise Conference Finals appearance in 1981 but then the Kings did their typical Kings thing, trading him for no good reason, coincidentally to the Nets.
-The top pick in this class, Benson, was a disappointment for the Bucks, but they hit much better on their third overall pick (acquired via trade with the Braves), Marques Johnson.
+He was quickly a three-time All-Star and led the team to a surprise Conference Finals appearance in 1981.
+But then the Kings did their typical Kings thing, trading him for no good reason, coincidentally to the Nets.
+The top pick in this class, Benson, was a disappointment for the Bucks, but they were much more successful with their third overall pick (acquired via trade with the Braves), Marques Johnson.

 Vol. 1 of Basketball, Listed: Opening Tip